predsci/CHMAP/README.md

 which includes sample data and 14+ years of data-derived image correction coefficients (5.7GB).

+Additionally, we have processed EUV and coronal hole maps every 2 hours for 2008-2020.
+These can be viewed using the [CHMAP Database Browser](https://q.predsci.com/CHMAP-map-browser/).

 ## Documentation and Examples

 Pipeline documentation and examples can be found